Wynyard Walk is an accessible pedestrian tunnel that quickly and safely links Wynyard Station with the western Sydney CBD and Barangaroo.

 - Relieves road congestion by separating pedestrians from car, bus and cycle routes

 Wynyard Walk tunnel is now open, making it possible to travel from Wynyard Station to the Barangaroo waterfront in just 6 minutes.
+However, modification works are ongoing until the end of 2017.

 The Barangaroo development alone is expected to take up to 23,000 office workers and attract 33,000 daily visitors.
 That is why the Wynyard Walk is one vital part of the NSW Government’s commitment to meet current and future transport demands in Sydney.